-Just breathe.
 There's a tantric practice called synchronized breathing, during which you and your partner face each other and inhale and exhale at the same time.
-Syncing up your breath "allows for this juicy energetic connection to occur, specifically if you’re sitting genital to genital," Devi Ward, a tantric sex coach, told Refinery29.
+Syncing up your breath "allows for this juicy energetic connection to occur, specifically if you’re sitting genital to genital,"

 Don't stop until you orgasm.
 According to Dr. Mintz, the average person with a clitoris requires between 20 and 45 minutes of clitoral stimulation with a partner to orgasm, whereas it only takes four minutes to orgasm on their own.
 Take your time, and "revel in the sensations of clitoral stimulation," she suggests.
 Let your partner know that you might need extra time, and be really clear about what you want.

 Give or receive a massage.